Blog Flow chart

 • If there are no surviving family members, the Deceased's estate will pass to the Crown – this is known as Bona Vacantia.

-See below a downloadable flowchart that clearly outlines the rules of intestacy:
+See below a downloadable flowchart that clearly outlines the rules of intestacy.

-Intestacy flowchart
+TR- Rules of Intestacy flowchart 2024

 DOWNLOAD THE FLOWCHART

 It is worth noting that if the spouse or civil partner is due to inherit, they must survive the Deceased by 28 days.
 If they die within that period, they are deemed as not surviving the Deceased, and the next class of beneficiary will inherit (rather than the inheritance going into the spouse or civil partner’s estate).
-There is no survivorship period for the next class of beneficiary.
+There is no survivorship period for the next class of beneficiaries.

 If any of the identified beneficiaries are under the age of 18, their portion of the estate will be held in Trust until they are 18.
 If they die before becoming entitled, then their share will be redistributed among the remaining beneficiaries.